With so much hype surrounding press-on nails, everyone is looking for tips from the pros.

 If you do run into an unfortunate situation where nail glue gets stuck to your skin, Healthline has some tips to ensure you get out of that sticky situation.

 Most of the tools you need are probably already in your medicine cabinet.
-Nail polish remover, cotton balls, a nail buffer, and some basic oil.
+Nail polish remover, rubbing alcohol, or nail acetone, cotton balls, a nail file or buffer, and some basic cuticle oil.

 The process is pretty self-explanatory.
 Just soak, scrub, douse with remover and let the chemicals do their work slowly but steadily.

 It’s going to take some time and you may get frustrated that things aren’t moving fast, but promise us you will not do any excessive pulling or scraping.
-That’s not going to help.
+That’s not going to help your or your own nails.
 Just be patient and everything will wash away easily.